Abstract representations of events arise from mental errors in learning and memory: Discussion

-\textbf{Data analysis for serial response tasks.} To make inferences about subjects' internal expectations based on their reaction times, we used more stringent filtering techniques than previous experiments when pre-processing the data.\cite{Kahn-01} Across both experiments, we first excluded from analysis the first 500 trials, in which subjects' reaction times varied wildly (Fig. \ref{experiment}e), focusing instead on the final 1000 trials, at which point subjects had already developed internal expectations about the transition structures.
+\textbf{Data analysis for serial response tasks.} To make inferences about subjects' internal expectations based on their reaction times, we used more stringent filtering techniques than previous experiments when pre-processing the data.\cite{Kahn-01} Across all experiments, we first excluded from analysis the first 500 trials, in which subjects' reaction times varied wildly (Fig. \ref{experiment}e), focusing instead on the final 1000 trials (or simply on the Hamiltonian trials in the second experiment), at which point subjects had already developed internal expectations about the transition structures.
 We then excluded all trials in which subjects responded incorrectly.
-Finally, we excluded reaction times that were implausible, either three standard deviations from a subjects' mean reaction time or below 100 ms. Furthermore, when measuring the network effects in both experiments, we also excluded reaction times over 3500 ms for implausibility (Figs. \ref{effects} and \ref{violations}).
-When learning the parameters of our model and measuring model performance in the first experiment (Fig. \ref{performance}), to avoid large fluctuations in the results based on outlier reactions, we were even more stringent, excluding all reaction times over 2000 ms. Taken together, when measuring the cross-cluster surprisal and modular-lattice effects (Fig. \ref{effects}), we used an average of 931 trials per subject; when learning and evaluating our model (Fig. \ref{performance}), we used an average of 911 trials per subject; and when measuring the violation effects (Fig. \ref{violations}), we used an average of 917 trials per subject.
-To ensure that our results are robust to particular choices in the data processing, we additionally studied all 1500 trials for each subject rather than just the final 1000, confirming that both the cross-cluster surprisal and modular-lattice effects remain significant across all trials (Supplementary Tabs.
-9 and 10).
+Finally, we excluded reaction times that were implausible, either three standard deviations from a subject's mean reaction time or below 100 ms. Furthermore, when measuring the network effects in all three experiments (Figs. \ref{effects} and \ref{violations}), we also excluded reaction times over 3500 ms for implausibility.
+When estimating the parameters of our model and measuring model performance in the first two experiments (Fig. \ref{performance}), to avoid large fluctuations in the results based on outlier reactions, we were even more stringent, excluding all reaction times over 2000 ms. Taken together, when measuring the cross-cluster surprisal and modular-lattice effects (Fig. \ref{effects}), we used an average of 931 trials per subject; when estimating and evaluating our model (Fig. \ref{performance}), we used an average of 911 trials per subject; and when measuring the violation effects (Fig. \ref{violations}), we used an average of 917 trials per subject.
+To ensure that our results are robust to particular choices in the data processing, we additionally studied all 1500 trials for each subject rather than just the final 1000, confirming that both the cross-cluster surprisal and modular-lattice effects remain significant across all trials (Supplementary Tables 6 and 7).